 For all state funded nursery schools and nursery classes in community schools the order of priority is detailed below.
-For all other schools both in and out of Newham check the school's website.
+For all other schools both in and out of Newham check the schools website.

-- Children with special educational needs assessed by the Local Authority 0-25 SEND service will be given priority.
+- Children with assessed special educational by the Local Authorities SEN Team will be given priority.
 This will usually be in the local school/class, but may be elsewhere when a child's needs can only be met at those nursery schools/classes. - Children in the care of the local authority will also be given priority for local nursery schools/classes.
-If there are more children than the number of places available in other cases, places are offered: - first to children who will get one term in nursery before starting primary school - then to children who will get two terms in nursery and so on. - In each age group we admit children in this order: - 1.
-Children who live locally and have a brother or sister at the schoo - 2.
+If there are more children than the number of places available in other cases, places are offered: - first to children who will get one term in nursery before starting primary schoo - then to children who will get two terms in nursery and so on

+In each age group we admit children in this order:

+- 1. Children who live locally and have a brother or sister at the school - 2.
 Children who live locally but do not have a brother or sister at the school - 3.
 Children who live elsewhere in Newham and have a brother or sister at the school - 4.
-Children who live elsewhere in Newham
+Children who live elsewhere in Newham - 5.
+All other children.